"Some of the set fields aren't available" error in Jira Cloud Automation

 3. Ensure that Edit work items has been granted to the atlassian-addons-project-access role

-Please note: If you are choosing to use a different actor, such as your own user, you'll need to ensure this user has the same permissions granted.
-Additionally, for improved automation stability, consider adding delays in your automation rule, particularly after actions like 'Create Work Item,' to allow sufficient time for database updates before subsequent steps execute.
+Please note: If you choose to use a different actor, such as your own user, you'll need to ensure that user has the same permissions.
+Additionally, to improve automation stability, consider adding delays in your automation rule, particularly after actions such as 'Create Work Item,' to allow sufficient time for database updates before subsequent steps execute.

 Using JSON for field updates

-If you're using JSON in the 'Additional Fields' section, ensure that you're using 'Account ID' instead of email addresses for user-related fields such as 'Approvers'.
+If you're using JSON in the 'Additional Fields' section, ensure you use 'Account ID' instead of email addresses for user-related fields, such as 'Approvers'.
 For example, use 'reporter.accountId' to specify an Account ID.
-Incorrectly using email addresses will result in automation failures.
+Incorrect use of email addresses will result in automation failures.

 Verify Automation rule actor app license(s)

-Depending on the space type, you'll want to ensure that whatever user is selected to run the automation rule has the proper app licenses.
+Depending on the space type, ensure whoever is selected to run the automation rule has the required app licenses.
 Jira projects will require a Jira license, and Jira Service Management projects require a JSM license.
-Additionally, use branching in your automation rules to manage operations on multiple items or processes effectively.
+Additionally, use branching in your automation rules to efficiently manage operations across multiple items or processes.
 Branching helps to ensure smoother executions when handling complex automation workflows.

 For instructions on adding users to your apps, please refer to our documentation: https://support.atlassian.com/user-management/docs/give-users-access-to-products/